 Heading up for a late lunch, we got our first clear view of the massive Garh Palace.

 We left our luggage in the little room and headed to the rooftop restaurant for a late lunch and a cold beer.
 And that’s when we got our first unobstructed view of the massive Garh Palace, hugging the hillside just down the road.
 Solid and imposing, it looked as impressive as anything we had seen until then, and we looked forward to exploring it the next day.
-We could even see the Moti Mahal palace across the road, but that turned out to be closed because the owner was away!
+We could even see the Moti Mahal palace across the road (which turned out to be closed because the owner was away).

 The path wound between small homes and past little temples, giving us a glimpse of life in Bundi.

 We continued on around the lake, taking in the atmosphere.
 As we walked back along the narrow road on the other side of the lake, we saw lots of signboards announcing little homestays, hotels and restaurants.
 I suppose this was where everyone wanted to stay, with the lake on one side and the palace on the other.
 Some small homestays looked like they hadn’t changed much in centuries, with their low doors and tiny courtyards.
 We also spied a signboard that said ‘Garden Restaurant’, and we remembered that our host had recommended it, so we thought we’d grab a quick dinner there after our stroll.